APIv2#

 • It uses consistent parameter names.

-Since the APIv2 is modular, its calls are organized into different groups:
+The APIv2 is modular, and its calls are organized into functional groups:

-• Camera module – Functions to manipulate and query the camera system.
+• Camera – Movement, focus, and camera modes.
 Contains an inner module.

-• Instances module – Functions to work with multiple connected instances in the primary-replica model.
+• Instances – Work with multiple connected instances in the master-replica model.

 Gaia Sky provides a REST server that enables the remote execution of API calls over HTTP.
 This is described in the REST server section.